 You are interested in knowing what it is because some geolocation redirection plugins do not work very well if you use a Caché plugin for WordPress, such as WP-Rocket.

-For this reason, in WordPress geolocation redirection plugins, calls ( queries ) will always be made to servers, to know where they are visiting us from and to act accordingly, depending on the rules that we have previously configured.
+For this reason, in WordPress geolocation redirection plugins, calls ( queries ) will always be made to servers, to know where they are visiting us from and to act accordingly, depending on the rules that I have previously configured.

 WordPress Geo redirect plugins

-Now we finally come to the most interesting part, which are the plugins that I have found that look very good, and with which you will be able to “play” as much as you want.
+Now I finally come to the most interesting part, which are the plugins that I have found that look very good, and with which you will be able to “play” as much as you want.

 I have separated them into “free” and “paid” because you have plenty with the free ones if you don’t have a very big project.